podcast

 The History Of Ideas And Political Thought Reading Club Presents: Liberty Series, Hayek.

-Send us a textIn this session of the History of Ideas Reading Club, we explore Friedrich Hayek's influential ideas on knowledge, society, and governance.
-We discuss his distinction between scientific knowledge and knowledge about the operations of society, questioning how our ignorance of the complex systems of social interaction impacts freedom. 🤔🌍 Hayek's view that social institutions cannot be rationally constructed from scratch leads us to examine the concept of society as a ‘spontaneous order’ and consider whether there are disanalogies between societies and organisms. 🏛️🔄The session also tackles Hayek’s belief that the rules of just conduct must...
+Send a textIn this session of the History of Ideas Reading Club, we explore Friedrich Hayek's influential ideas on knowledge, society, and governance.
+We discuss his distinction between scientific knowledge and knowledge about the operations of society, questioning how our ignorance of the complex systems of social interaction impacts freedom. 🤔🌍 Hayek's view that social institutions cannot be rationally constructed from scratch leads us to examine the concept of society as a ‘spontaneous order’ and consider whether there are disanalogies between societies and organisms. 🏛️🔄The session also tackles Hayek’s belief that the rules of just conduct must be...

 2025-03-18